amrtarek-dev/knowledge/Generic/Operating Systems/Windows-OS/2-File System.md

 Although it is not covered in detail, it should be noted that this feature is not a means of protection against ransomware attacks.

 Malware developers are aware of the shadow copy feature in Windows and can write code to find and delete these files.
 This can make recovering from a ransomware attack impossible if you don't have an offline backup.

+the Volume Shadow Copy Service (VSS) coordinates the required actions to create a consistent shadow copy (also known as a snapshot or a point-in-time copy) of the data that is to be backed up.

+Volume Shadow Copies are stored on the System Volume Information folder on each drive that has protection enabled.

+If VSS is enabled (**System Protection** turned on), you can perform the following tasks from within **advanced system settings**.

+- **Create a restore point**
+- **Perform system restore**
+- **Configure restore settings**
+- **Delete restore points**

+From a security perspective, malware writers know of this Windows feature and write code in their malware to look for these files and delete them.
+Doing so makes it impossible to recover from a ransomware attack unless you have an offline/off-site backup.